toha-tiger/Pi-hole-changes-monitor/README.md

 ## Description

-Monitors Pi-hole config changes and starts Nebula Sync to trigger a sync
+Monitors Pi-hole config changes and starts Nebula Sync to trigger a sync with other Pi-hole instances.

-The tool is intended for a Docker project that consists of Pi-hole and Nebula Sync.
+The tool is intended for a Docker project that consists of Pi-hole.
+To perform a sync the Nebula Sync is used.
 By default Nebula Sync cannot detect when exactly the configuration of Pi-hole changes.
 So usually a cron sync is configured for reasonable time period.

-The tool uses `watchdog.observers` to watch the Pi-hole configuration and start the Nebula Sync container, which triggers a sync
+The tool uses `watchdog.observers` to watch the Pi-hole configuration and start the Nebula Sync, which triggers a sync.

 Since a single change in config can trigger multiple changes in files, there is a debouncing time of 3 seconds before starting Nebula Sync.
 This means a change in Pi-hole configuration will be applied to other hosts after 3 seconds.